Yipara logoYipara

 Broken teeth are common in dogs, especially those who chew on hard objects like bones, antlers, rocks, or hard plastic toys.
 A fractured tooth may expose the sensitive pulp (nerve and blood vessels inside), which quickly becomes infected and painful.
 Signs include visible tooth damage, bleeding from the mouth, reluctance to chew on one side, and drooling.
 Even small chips can allow bacteria to enter and cause a tooth root abscess over time.
 Treatment depends on severity — minor chips may be sealed, but fractures exposing the pulp usually require extraction or root canal therapy.

-Dog Mouth Infection (Stomatitis)
+Dog Mouth Inflammation

 Discolored or Dead Teeth

 A tooth that turns pink, purple, gray, or brown is likely a dead tooth — meaning the blood supply inside has been damaged, usually from trauma (a blow to the mouth).
-A pink or purple tooth indicates internal bleeding (pulpitis), while gray or brown means the tooth has died.
+A pink or purple tooth indicates internal bleeding, while gray or brown means the tooth has died.
 Dead teeth don't always cause immediate pain, but they often become infected over time.
 Dogs with a discolored tooth should be evaluated by a vet — X-rays can reveal whether the tooth root is infected.
 Treatment is usually extraction or root canal therapy to prevent future abscess formation.

 Worried about your dog's teeth?